mdy89/AttentiveCancer/README.md

 # Source code
-This study is currently under review, and the source code will be sent to you as a request via the address below.
+This study is currently under review and we will provide source code on request via the address below.

 E: mindoly89@gmail.com